jedevc/fyp-report/report.md

 [Appendix X](#appendix-x), along with the full contents of the survey, and are also present in the `examples/server/` directory in the codebase.

-To properly randomize these challenges, and collect results from the survey, we built a small dockerized web application to use the `vulnspec` library to synthesize and build individualized challenges for each user based on a randomly generated user id stored as cookie.
+To properly randomise these challenges, and collect results from the survey, we built a small dockerized web application to use the `vulnspec` library to synthesise and build individualised challenges for each user based on a randomly generated user id stored as cookie.
 Additionally, the web app collects survey responses, and saves them to a PostgreSQL database, which is managed and interfaced with using a Directus dashboard.